paologas91/IMP/Documentation.md

 - an assignment of an arithmetic expression (more properly we assign its result) to a variable previously declared (which has been declared in the proper way, that is, to store arithmetic expressions);
 - an assignment of a boolean expression (more properly we assign its result) to a variable previously declared (which has been declared in the proper way, that is, to store boolean expressions);
 - an assignment of an arithmetic expression (more properly we assign its result) to a specific position of the array variable previously declared;
+- an assignment to an array variable of:
+  - a list of arithmetic expressions (E.g. [1, 2, 3] or [1, 2*3, 4-1]);
+  - an array variable previously declared.
 - if-then-else construct, which evaluates the boolean expression and if it's true then executes the sub-program after the <em>then</em> keyword, otherwise exectues the one after the <em>else</em> keyword;
 - while contruct, which evaluates the boolean condition and executes the sub-program in the parenthesis until it remains true.
 ```haskell